Wxwind/2DFieldOfView/README.md

 ## Now Problem:
 1.the gray just use alpha blend , so red just become dark red
-I've tried to implement real gray--write render feature and reder pass to grab screen image to post-processing in urp. but when render the grey area , **all pixel's stencil value become 0** somehow.(the "render pass event" is "after rendering transparents"
+I've tried to implement real gray--write render feature and reder pass to grab screen image to post-processing in urp. but when render the grey area , **all pixel's stencil value become 0** somehow.
+(the "render pass event" is"after rendering transparents")
-You can test this in scene "Postprocessing"(by change the material "StencilGrayPP" MaskId) )
+You can test this in scene "Postprocessing"(by change the material "StencilGrayPP" MaskId)